- Policy Analysis

 Mapping the Islamic State's Activity: Implications for U.S. Counterterrorism Policy

-Watch a special webcast unveiling a powerful new interactive tool designed to help policymakers, scholars, journalists, and the general public understand and analyze the Islamic State’s global reach.
+Three experts unveil a powerful new interactive tool designed to help policymakers, scholars, journalists, and the general public better understand and analyze the Islamic State’s global reach.

 On March 21, The Washington Institute held a virtual Policy Forum with Aaron Zelin, Gina Ligon, and Thomas Hegghammer to debut the Islamic State Select Worldwide Activity Map, a vast public archive that provides an accessible way to search, track, and understand the organization’s global reach.
 Zelin is the Richard Borow Fellow in the Institute’s Reinhard Program on Counterterrorism and Intelligence; he spearheaded the interactive map project, which is dedicated in loving memory of Mr. Borow.
 Ligon directs the National Counterterrorism Innovation, Technology, and Education Center at the University of Nebraska Omaha.
 Hegghammer is a senior fellow in politics at All Souls College, Oxford University.
 The following is a rapporteur’s summary of their remarks.

 Washington Institute staff have been working on the Islamic State (IS) activity map since August 2021, with the goal of providing a novel way to understand the group’s activities and illustrate them more clearly than text alone could.
 The tool also moves beyond a traditional scholarly focus on attack data, offering content from IS media, designations, and legal cases.
 (Watch a video explaining the map’s features in English or Arabic.)

 While IS may have receded from headline news coverage, a jihadist resurgence could occur anytime, especially given the growth of IS “provinces” in sub-Saharan Africa and South Asia.
 The generational incubation occurring in Syrian camps such as al-Hawl is worrisome as well.